1587/speaking-exam/00-part3.md

 usually, I buy birthday gift online. shopping online is cheaper than offline.

 Yes of course.
 We should prepare many kinds of food.
-Because we invated a lot of people, different people like different food.
+Because we invated a lot of friends, different people like different foods.
 We need to prepare deserts /dɪˈzɜːts/, vegetables, meat.
 ```